COPYRIGHTS ON SOUNDING BOWLS

 In the past, a few woodturners have fashioned and circulated musical instruments to a similar design as the Sounding Bowl.
 The inferior performance of these was much to the detriment of our instrument’s name and the sound healing work that follows on.
 We encourage all our customers to ensure that their Sounding Bowl carries the Tobias Kaye mark, it’s certificate of authentication.
 If you are in possession of, or have contact with a Sounding Bowl that has not been signed it may be an early model and can be identified and signed here free of charge.
 Please contact us to arrange this.

-If you are a woodturner and would like to make a Sounding Bowl to sell, gift or lend to another person then please contact Sounding Bowls for training and/or a copyright licence.
-Under certain circumstances a limited licence may be considered.
+If you are a woodturner and would like to make a Sounding Bowl to sell, gift or lend to another person then please contact Sounding Bowls or see our page on training.
+Under certain circumstances a limited copyright licence may be considered.
 We would prefer to engage with you transparently and in open communication so as to protect the quality of our instruments and company reputation.

 In this we ask for mutual respect.